 Welcome to Tech for Teens!
-These courses are driven for those students who want to explore the backstage elements of the theatrical world.
-Working with the professional on staff team at The Naples Players, students will get a hands-on experience while helping to mount TNP’s season productions!
+These courses are designed for those students who want to explore the backstage elements of the theatre.
+Working with the professional team at The Naples Players, students will get a hands-on experience while helping to mount TNP’s productions.

 For more information on getting involved in the Scenic world, call Cole Butcher (239) 434-7340 ext.
 125. Below are example classes of what you will learn in the Scene Shop.

 Learn the simple painting techniques for the stage (scumble, dry-brush, spattering, etc…).
 Students will participate in the magic of theatre painting and how to implement them into a design.

 Color Mixing Paint Class

 Learn the basic elements of color, stage painting, and design.
 This class is all about color theory and learning how to identify and mix colors using paint and tint.
 Students will mix, dye, and paint in an in-depth class about the colors of paradise.